 Intern or volunteer

 Internships and volunteer opportunities are great ways to gain practical experience and make connections.
 An internship with an agency can give you insight into how these companies function and prepare you for working with a range of clients.
 You can also offer your design skills to help nonprofits and charities, such as galleries, animal shelters, and community centers.
-Not only will you give back to the community, but you will also build connections that can help you as you move forward in your design career.
+Not only will you give back to the community, but you will also build connections that can help you as you move forward in your graphic design career.

 Work on personal projects and build your portfolio